Skip main navigation

 Lightweight Alternatives to jq

-If you can’t use jq but need more robust JSON handling, consider:
+If you can’t use jq but need more reliable JSON handling, consider:

 1. Python one-liners - For systems with Python but no dedicated JSON tools